Winston-Salem, North Carolina

 Building upon our earlier work for the Winston-Salem CVB, additional resources were created.

 Flying Compass created an annual production schedule for the visitor guide, restaurant guide and map.
 Each can require substantial lead-time to produce.
-Organizing the workflow allowed projects to be delivered prior to season and to also assure staff time demands were spread throughout the year.
+Organizing the workflow allowed projects to be delivered before season and to ensure staff time demands were spread throughout the year.

 Data collection was standardized to eliminate multiple requests to the industry, improving response rate and minimizing touch time.